7 Compliance Jobs to Consider for 2026

 As mentioned, cybersecurity itself is becoming an important aspect of compliance.
 However, there’s a branch that revolves specifically around cybersecurity compliance.
 Because the businesses are becoming more digitalized, cybersecurity’s importance grows along.

-Whatever business we’re talking about, if there’s a local network, or if the employees are using the internet to conduct their tasks, there’s a need for cybersecurity protocols.
-Cybersecurity specialists must have proficient IT knowledge in order to conduct their tasks.
+Whatever business we’re talking about, whether there’s a local network or employees use the internet to conduct their tasks, there’s a need for cybersecurity protocols.
+Cybersecurity specialists must have proficient IT knowledge to perform their tasks.

 The businesses that require cybersecurity compliance specialists include:

 But, as mentioned, basically any business can benefit from having a cybersecurity compliance or regular cybersecurity specialist.
-This role requires knowledge of preventing and mitigating risks, especially in situations such as data breaches.
+This role requires knowledge of risk prevention and mitigation, especially in situations such as data breaches.

 Regulations they must be aware of include GDPR, PCI DSS, FISMA, and many others.
 Of course, understanding regional and local regulations is a must, as well.